New Haven Alimony Attorney

 Advantages of Working with a Lawyer

 A New Haven alimony lawyer can help you understand the laws and how they apply to your case.
-They make sure you have all the information you need to develop your legal strategy, and can assist you with gathering evidence and preparing your argument.
+They make sure you have all the information you need to develop your legal strategy, and can assist you in gathering evidence and preparing your argument.
 Going through a divorce can be a daunting experience, but an experienced alimony attorney can help to streamline the process for you.

 The laws regarding alimony in Connecticut are found in CGA Sec.
 46b-82.
 In general, alimony is the obligation of a spouse to provide support to the other spouse in the form of income.
 Alimony may be awarded to either a husband or a wife.
 The courts can award alimony to one spouse in addition to or in lieu of an award for the division of the couples’ assets.